 - Apart from the cases mentioned above, the vrat has to be observed on the second day.

 Maha Shivratri Puja, Vrat & other observances

 The Maha Shivaratri observances include poojas, abhisheka, fasting, and staying awake at night with prayers and meditations.
-Devotees observe fast on this day and keep awake all night, meditating or chanting prayers inside the temples.
+As per Vedic astrology, the devotees observe fast on this day and keep awake all night, meditating or chanting prayers inside the temples.
 Some devotees observe strict fasting without even consuming water.
 Some people have food only once, while some follow a fruit and milk diet.
 Devotees visiting Shiva temples give prayers, special pujas & offerings.
 Those who wish to stay awake may visit the temples and spend their night, chanting prayers or ‘Om Namah Shivaya’ mantra.
 Some devotees chant the Maha Mrityunjaya Mantra too.

 Abhisheka on Shivalinga is a significant ritual on Maha Shivaratri.
 It is done using milk, honey, sugar, butter, black sesame seeds, Ganga Jal, etc. After the abhisheka or bathing of Shiva Linga, sandalwood paste and rice are applied, and fresh fruits and flowers are offered.
 According to Shiva Purana, all these observations have specific meanings.

 - Bathing Shivalinga with water, milk, honey and betel leaves marks purification of the soul.

 - Applying vermillion or kumkum symbolizes virtue.

 - Offering fruits indicates longevity and gratification of desires.

 - The burning of incense symbolizes wealth.